 - Log in into your WordPress Dashboard

-Showing your menu on your site
+Displaying the menu on your site

 Now that you have your menu all set up, it’s time to show it to the world.
 There are two ways you can do it:

 Alternatively, you can use a shortcode and add the menu anywhere you want in your content.
 The shortcode is called [nova_menu].
-If you use it just like that you will get the default behavior, just like you would with the first option above.
+If you add it just like that on your website, you will get the default behavior, just like you would with the first option above.

 Let me walk you through each option so you can get a handle on it:

-- display_sections=”true”: use this option if you would like to display the section headings (by default they are hidden);
+- display_sections=”true” – use this option if you would like to display the section headings (by default they are hidden);

-- display_labels=”false”: use this option if you would like to hide the menu item’s labels (by default they are shown);
+- display_labels=”false” – use this option if you would like to hide the menu item’s labels (by default they are shown);

-- display_content=”false/full”: use this option if you would like to either hide the description of each menu item or show it’s full content (by default we show the excerpt);
+- display_content=”false/full” – use this option if you would like to either hide the description of each menu item or show it’s full content (by default we show the excerpt);

-- featured_label=”some_label_slug”: use this option to set the label that should be used for highlighting menu items (by default we search for the featured label, but you can choose any other label to be highlighted;
+- featured_label=”some_label_slug” – use this option to set the label that should be used for highlighting menu items.
+By default, we search for the featured label, but you can choose any other label to be highlighted;

-- style=”dotted”: use this option if you would like to change the style of the menu;
+- style=”dotted” – use this option if you would like to add dots between the menu item title and the price;

-- include_section=”section_slug”: use this option if you would like to only show menu items from certain sections.
+- include_section=”section_slug” – use this option if you would like to only show menu items from certain sections.
 All you have to do is replace section_slug with the name of your section (e.g., include_section=”breakfast”);

-- include_label=”label_slug”: use this option if you would like to only show menu items with certain labels.
+- include_label=”label_slug” – use this option if you would like to only show menu items with certain labels.
 To do that, replace label_slug with one of your labels (e.g., include_label=”spicy”).

 Highlighting Menu Items

-If on the other hand, you want more control, with the help of the [nova_menu] shortcode (and its options) you can use any label you like as the “featured” label.
-Moreover, you can highlight the menu item’s title by putting it into square brackets (Eg: [Chef’s Choice]).
+If, on the other hand, you want more control, with the help of the [nova_menu] shortcode, you can use any label you like as the featured label (for example, you can highlight all menu items with the label “chefs-pick”).